 ASADA is required to comply with the Privacy Act and in particular the thirteen APPs which regulate the collection, holding, use and disclosure of personal information.

 ASADA only collects personal information for the purpose of its functions and activities.
 ASADA’s primary role is to implement the World Anti-Doping Code in Australia which involves work regarding protecting the health of athletes and the integrity of sport.
-This is achieved through the implementation of a comprehensive anti-doping program, encompassing engagement, deterrence, detection and enforcement activities.
+We aim to achieve our purpose through offering a world-class anti-doping program focussed on three fundamental pillars: Enhanced engagement and partnerships; Enhanced intelligence; and Enhanced education and awareness.

 In order to effectively implement our programs, ASADA collects information about individuals.
 This may include names of individuals, addresses, ages, private telephone numbers, medical conditions, medications or supplements used and drug test histories.
 ASADA also collects personal information relating to contract management and for providing secretariat services to the Anti-Doping Rule Violation Panel (ADRVP) and the Australian Sports Drug Medical Advisory Committee (ASDMAC).